Pranitha9102/rag-document-qa-app/README.md

 ### Ingestion pipeline

-When a user uploads a PDF through the `/upload` endpoint, the following happens:
+When a user uploads a PDF, the following happens:

 1. **Text extraction.** The PDF file is parsed with the `pypdf` library, and the raw text of every page is concatenated into a single string.